orchidhq/Orchid/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/JavaEden/OrchidStarter)

 To run Orchid locally, the only system dependency necessary is a valid Java 8 JDK.
-Orchid is run via Gradle/Maven, and can integrate with any new or existing Gradle or Maven project.
+Orchid can be integrated with any new or existing Gradle or Maven project or bootstrapped manually in any JVM-based scriptlet (such as [kscript](https://github.com/holgerbrandl/kscript)).
 To get started, pick a Bundle (OrchidAll or OrchidBlog) or manually choose your desired Orchid plugins.
 You may pick a bundle to start with and add any number of plugins afterward, both official and unofficial.